ndricimrr/bilmenu/CONTRIBUTING_IMAGES.md

 | the picture's brightness is too low                                                                         |
 | <img src="sample_correct/incorrect_sample_missing_3.jpg" alt="Sample 3 Incorrect" width="390" height="450"> |

+### Several options given below on how to submit.
+Pick whatever is feasible to you.

 ### [Option 1] Create a PR and commit the new missing image to it

 Please adhere to the PR Titles following the examples below.
 Make sure to include the Turkish characters also if you can.
 Omit the english name of the meal.